ozeidan/interpreter/README.md

 # Interpreter

-This repository implements an interpreter and IDE for the language described by the following grammer in pseudo-BNF:
+This repository implements an interpreter and IDE for the language described by the following grammar in pseudo-BNF:

 ```
 expr ::= expr op expr | (expr) | ident | { expr, expr } |